codio/knowledge/source/common/develop/ide/tools/desktopapp.rst

 Having selected the server log in using your codio credentials.

-**Note:** that if you usually access Codio through an :ref:`LMS <integrate-lms>`, you may not have a Codio account password set.
+..
+Note:: that if you usually access Codio through an :ref:`LMS <integrate-lms>`, you may not have a Codio account password set.
 If that is the case, go to the online login screen where you can go through the:ref:`lost password <password>` process to define a codio account password.
 We would then recommend you log into your account online and change this password to one you will remember in the future.
 Setting a Codio account password will not effect or change how you currently access Codio via your LMS

 Accessing and connecting to your online content
 -----------------------------------------------